By Office of Public and Employee Communications staff

 In the event an incarcerated person develops symptoms, nursing staff at the institution immediately isolate the patient and conduct a COVID-19 test.
 If the result is positive, or is suspected of being positive, CCHCS nursing and public health staff begin the process of contact tracing within the institution.

-The clock ticks for the institution’s team of operations, health care, and public health experts to make critical housing, quarantine, isolation, and testing decisions based on the results of those contact investigations, which determine what potential exposure, if any, may have occurred to others in the incarcerated population and/or staff.
+At the institution, operations, health care, and public health experts quickly make housing, quarantine, isolation, and testing decisions.
+These are based on the results of those contact investigations, determining potential exposure in the incarcerated population and/or staff.

-“It was very challenging in the beginning because this was all uncharted and information was changing daily,” Olatubosun said. “(CIM) worked as a team to develop contact tracing guidance that will hopefully help other institutions be able to quickly respond to a positive COVID-19 case.”
+“It was very challenging in the beginning because this was all uncharted and information was changing daily,” Olatubosun said. “(CIM) worked as a team to develop contact tracing guidance.
+Hopefully, this will help other institutions be able to quickly respond to a positive COVID-19 case.”

-Those in the incarcerated population identified during the contact investigation as being potentially exposed to the positive case are placed on mandatory 14-day quarantine with health care screenings by nursing staff occurring multiple times a day, movement limited to essential moves only, testing offered, and personal protective equipment provided to help mitigate spread.
+Those in the incarcerated population identified during the contact investigation as being potentially exposed to the positive case are placed on mandatory 14-day quarantine.
+Health care screenings by nursing staff occur multiple times a day.
+Movement is limited to essential moves only, testing is offered, and personal protective equipment provided to help mitigate spread.
 The required quarantine period may be extended if other positive cases are identified within the unit and additional exposure suspected.

 The PHN also plays a vital role in collaboration with county departments of public health to keep them informed of outbreaks within the institution, but also to keep them informed of the health care status of patients being released to their counties of residence.

-For COVID-19, an added role for the PHN is educating the incarcerated population on the availability of Project Hope, a voluntary state initiative that allows people releasing from prison to finish their medically directed quarantine/isolation in a hotel room at no cost to their participant, including food and safe transportation to the hotel.
+For COVID-19, an added role for the PHN is educating the incarcerated population on the availability of Project Hope.
+This voluntary state initiative allows people releasing from prison to finish their medically directed quarantine/isolation in a hotel room.
+It’s provided at no cost to the participant, including food and safe transportation to the hotel.
 This is vitally important not only for the health and safety of the formerly incarcerated person, but the community at-large.

 “We are providing education to those being released from state prison on ways they can help protect themselves and stay safe in the community,” PHN Horsley said.
-“We focus on providing them information on what to do upon their release, how to protect their family, and how they can receive medical care in the community if they need it.”
+“We inform them on how to protect their family and how to receive medical care in the community if needed.”

-CDCR and CCHCS are made up of people, and are in turn part of the larger community, and what happens outside of prison walls directly impacts what happens inside of them.
+CDCR and CCHCS are made up of people, and are in turn part of the larger community.
+What happens outside of prison walls directly impacts what happens inside of them.

 CDCR and CCHCS have implemented multiple strategies since mid-March to control the spread of the virus within our institutions.